Textualize/textual/docs/guide/widgets.md

 A Line API widget can be made to scroll by extending the [ScrollView][textual.scroll_view.ScrollView] class (rather than `Widget`).
 The `ScrollView` class will do most of the work, but we will need to manage the following details:

-1. The ScrollView class requires a *virtual size* which is the size of the scrollable content, and should be set via the `virtual_size` property.
+1. The ScrollView class requires a *virtual size*, which is the size of the scrollable content and should be set via the `virtual_size` property.
 If this is larger than the widget then Textual will add scrollbars.
-2. We need to update the `render_line` method to generate strips according to the current position of the scrollbars.
+2. We need to update the `render_line` method to generate strips for the visible area of the widget, taking in to account the current position of the scrollbars.

 Lets add scrolling to our checkerboard example.
-A standard 8 x 8 board isn't really sufficient to demonstrate scrolling so we will make the size of the board configurable and set it to 100 x 100, for a total of 10,000 squares.
+A standard 8 x 8 board isn't sufficient to demonstrate scrolling so we will make the size of the board configurable and set it to 100 x 100, for a total of 10,000 squares.

 === "checker03.py"